Flexible MBA

 - MKTG D54 Advertising and Integrated Communications

-- or other marketing courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Registrar’s Office.
+- or other marketing courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Office of the Registrar.

 All MBA students must take at least one Action Learning Lab.
 We offer several types of Action Learning Labs.
 You choose the type that best fits your interests.
 You can take more than one if you wish.